Elysian01/Most-Asked-Interview-Questions/README.md

 6. Logical or choice-based questions: You have a cake.
 Describe a method to divide it into eight pieces using only three lines.
 7. How do you define your goals in life?
 Do you make plans and strategies for the future or grab opportunities as they come?
 8. Would you be interested in changing your domain?
 If yes, why?
+9. Asked me about my biggest fear of my life.
+10. Tell me something about yourself.
+11. what makes you different from other candidates.
+12. strengths and weakness.
+13. biggest challenge faced till now.
+14. Why do you want to join Qualcomm.